-Cash and cash equivalents includes operating cash of \$3,437,865 and \$4,913,485 as of June 30, 2016 and 2015, respectively.
+Cash and cash equivalents includes operating cash of \$5,981,657 and \$3,437,865 as of June 30, 2017 and 2016, respectively.

-Investment fees netted against the related investment income or net realized and unrealized gain (loss) on investments for the years ended June 30, 2016 and 2015 were \$551,205 and \$566,787, respectively.
+Investment fees netted against the related investment income or net realized and unrealized gain (loss) on investments for the years ended June 30, 2017 and 2016, were \$574,288 and \$551,205, respectively.

 In April 2010, the Foundation became a partner in the Fund managed by Spider Management Company, LLC, a Virginia limited liability company and wholly-owned subsidiary of the University of Richmond.
-The Fund is only available to tax-exempt organizations described in section 501(c) of the Internal Revenue Code to which contributions may be made that are deductible under Code Section 170 and are "accredited investors" within the meaning set forth in Rule 501(a) of Regulation D under the Securities Act of 1933, as amended.
+The Fund is only available to tax-exempt organizations described in Section 501(c) of the Internal Revenue Code to which contributions may be made that are deductible under Code Section 170 and are "accredited investors" within the meaning set forth in Rule 501(a) of Regulation D under the Securities Act of 1933, as amended.

 The Fund's investment objective is to provide steady gains during market upswings through a diverse array of public/private and domestic/international investments, while preserving capital during market downturns.
 The Fund is invested as if it is part of the endowment of the University of Richmond, and the time weighted returns for the Fund and the University of Richmond are blended on a quarterly basis.
 The assets of the Fund, when combined with the University of Richmond's endowment assets on a pro forma basis, will be invested in accordance with the University of Richmond's Investment Policy Statement.
-The Foundation's initial investment in the Fund on July 1, 2010 is subject to an initial five-year lockup period and certain withdrawal restrictions.